-Department: Business Administration Program: Business Credits: 3 Prerequisite(s): Introduction to Business, Principles of Marketing and Financial Management
+School of Business Program: Business Credits: 3 Prerequisite(s): Introduction to Business, Principles of Marketing and Financial Management

 The management concepts of manufacturing and service operations are examined, focusing upon the tactical tools of operations management systems.
 Topics to be covered include production, quality control, inventory, use of technology and the management of workforce and facilities in operations.